 Limit order vs stop loss in crypto

 If you need to use an order type which will limit your losses, then a stop loss is what you’re after.
-Using this order type you can sell if a position falls below a certain amount, protecting your capital from disaster.
+By using this order type you can sell if a position falls below a certain amount, protecting your capital from disaster.
 A limit order will not do this as sell orders here will be triggered for any amount at the limit price or higher, not lower.